A subgeometric convergence formula for finite-level M/G/1-type Markov chains: via a block-decomposition-friendly solution for the Poisson equation of deviation matrix: Model description

-where $\vc{e}$ denotes the column vector of ones with an appropriate dimension.
-The Markov chain $\{(X_{\nu}, J_{\nu})\}$ is referred to as an {\it M/G/1-type Markov chain} (see \cite{Neut89}).
-To distinguish this Markov chain from its finite-level version (described later), we call $\{(X_{\nu}, J_{\nu})\}$ the {\it infinite-level M/G/1-type Markov chain} or {\it infinite-level chain} for short.
+The Markov chain $\{(X_n, J_n)\}$ is referred to as an {\it M/G/1-type Markov chain} (see \cite{Neut89}).
+We call this Markov chain the {\it infinite-level M/G/1-type Markov chain} or {\it infinite-level chain} for short, in order to distinguish it from its finite-level version (described later).